neurocult/agency/README.md

 That's it!

-See [examples](./examples/) to find out more complex usecases including RAGs and multimodal pipelines.
+See [examples](./examples/) to find out more complex usecases including RAGs and multimodal operations.

 ## 🚀 Features